-Percent of Families Expressing Agreement with Items Pertaining to Experiences with Early Interventions Item % Strongly/ Very strongly agree % Agree in any category What I say about my child and family is understood and respected.
-75% 97% The people who work with my child and family answer our questions.
-78% 97% I can easily get in touch with my service coordinator.
-77% 96% The services provided to my child and family help reach the outcomes/goals that are important to my family.
-75% 95%
+Percent of Families Expressing Agreement with Items Pertaining to Experiences with Early Interventions Item Strongly/ very strongly agree Agree in any category What I say about my child and family is understood and respected.
+73% 97% The people who work with my child and family answer our questions.
+77% 97% I can easily get in touch with my service coordinator.
+75% 95% The services provided to my child and family help reach the outcomes/goals that are important to my family.
+73% 96% parenting my child with his/her needs" most likely strongly or very strongly agreed with the 7 items below that on the list of IFS items (i.e., understand roles, figure out solutions, know rights, able to evaluate progress, understand child's needs, feel my efforts are helping my child, do things that are good for child's development).
+Therefore, when we are looking to improve on one of the outcomes in Indicator 04, we can look to the items below the one we want to improve in order to identify possible improvement strategies.
+In particular, it is helpful to understand the following when using the survey results for improvement planning: